Faceless YouTube Channels Like MagnatesMedia and ColdFusion

 1. A single content format, executed consistently.
 ColdFusion’s cinematic B-roll.
 Kurzgesagt’s animation.
 Bedtime Stories’ slow narration.
 The format is the brand.

 2. A niche narrow enough to own, broad enough to scale.
 “Finance” is too broad.
 “Crypto” is too volatile.
-“Business history” or “personal finance for millennials” is ownable.
+“Business history” or “logistics explained” is ownable.

 3. High average view duration.
 These channels aren’t built for virality — they’re built for retention.
 YouTube rewards watch time, not clicks.